• Home

 Kyudo, as all other budo, aims to cultivate the self through its practice.
 This requires a presence and focus on the execution of the discipline, that leaves no room for unnecessary ruminations.

-The Danish Kyudo federation Kyudojo Seishinkan will perform this enchanting art form in our front yard at 13:30, so please be here by then in order to not miss it!
+The Danish Kyudo federation Kyudojo Seishinkan will perform this enchanting art form in our front garden at 13:30, so please be here by then in order to not miss it!

 After their performance it will be possible to talk with the members and hear about their activities.